-- Service directors and managers shall ensure compliance with all relevant laws, regulations, policies, procedures, and other requirements designed to enforce service standards and quality. - Transportation services shall be consistent with standards set forth in this document.
+Service directors and managers shall ensure compliance with all relevant laws, regulations, policies, procedures, and other requirements designed to enforce service standards and quality.
+Health insurance premium and cost sharing assistance shall be consistent with standards set forth in this document.

 Standard Measure

 Service provider shall have procedure to Written procedure in place

 address walk-ins, telephone triage,

 emergencies, and after-hour care

 Service provider shall have procedure for Written procedure in place

 making referrals to offsite services

+Service provider shall have policy regarding Written policy on file

+informing clients of privacy rights, including

+use of Notice of Privacy Practices; for covered

+agencies and information, policy shall be

+consistent with HIPAA regulations